- Master of Arts in Theological Studies, 2018

 - J.D., Nova Southeastern University, 2007

 Marlene A. Murphy joined the Shepard Broad College of Law in June 2015 as an instructor in the Academic Success and Professionalism Program.
-She currently teaches Elements of Legal Analysis (ELA), an upper level skills course in the Shepard Broad College of Law’s Academic Success and Professionalism Program (ASP).
-She also teaches in the 3L and 4L pre-bar preparation programs, and provide academic support for all students in the areas of study skills, critical reading and legal writing.
+She currently teaches Elements of Legal Analysis (ELA I and II), an upper level skills course in the Shepard Broad College of Law’s Academic Success and Professionalism Program (ASP).
+She also mentors, coach and prepare law school graduates, enrolled in the Nova Bar Success Program, to take the Florida Bar Exams in February and July each year, and provide academic support for all students in the areas of study skills, critical reading and legal writing.

 For detailed information, please refer to her attached resume.